dxcqcv/dxcqcv.github.io/_posts/2016-12-03-Browser sync Reloading Browsers.md

 ---
 layout: post
-tilte: [BS] Reloading Browsers...
+tilte: [BS] Reloading Browsers
 tags:
 - gulp
 - browser-sync
-excerpt: the browser-sync only work once, and always says `[BS] Reloading Browsers...`.
+excerpt: the browser-sync only work once.
 ---

 the browser-sync only work once, and always says `[BS] Reloading Browsers...`, do not know why